thekhalidsha/IG-Scraper/README.md

 # IG-Scraper Tool

-Instagram Specific Target Followers Scraper Tool.
+Instagram Multi Random Targets Followers Scraper Tool.

 It Scrapes the Followers of a Specific Target
 And Output it to the Terminal.